 Fluoride is one of the best defenses you and your kids have against early tooth decay.
 According to the National Institute of Dental and Craniofacial Research, the product can reverse tooth decay in the early stages, and works in two ways: First, it slows down mineral loss or replaces lost enamel.
 Secondly, it keeps bacteria in the mouth from producing acid that can wear away the teeth.

 You can make sure you and your family are getting an adequate amount of fluoride in several ways.
 One way is to drink public tap water, which may be fluoridated already.
 Drinking water with fluoride reduces kids' risk for tooth decay from 20 to 40 percent, according to the American Dental Association.
-Another way to protect your and your kids' teeth is to use a toothpaste that contains fluoride, such as Colgate Total® Clean Mint, which prevents decay by preventing plaque and tartar buildup as well.
+Another way to protect your kids’ teeth, is to use a toothpaste that contains fluoride, such as Colgate Kids Cavity Protection Toothpaste, which helps protect against plaque and tartar buildup.
 Ultimately, if your teeth or your children's teeth need an extra boost of fluoride, your family dentist can be an active ally in the fight against early tooth decay.

 Seeing the Dentist